LARG/utaustinvilla3d/README.md

 If you use this code for research purposes, please consider citing one or more research papers listed at the above link which includes the following topics and papers:
 ##### Walk Engine
 Patrick MacAlpine, Samuel Barrett, Daniel Urieli, Victor Vu, and Peter Stone.
-Design and Optimization of an Omnidirectional Humanoid Walk:A Winning Approach at the RoboCup 2011 3D Simulation Competition.
+Design and Optimization of an Omnidirectional Humanoid Walk: A Winning Approach at the RoboCup 2011 3D Simulation Competition.
 In Proceedings of the Twenty-Sixth AAAI Conference on Artificial Intelligence (AAAI), July 2012.
 (http://www.cs.utexas.edu/~pstone/Papers/bib2html/b2hd-AAAI12-MacAlpine.html)